shota-tsuji/lab/list.md

 - vector multiplication on emerging multicore platforms

-## Optimization techniques for sparse matrix–vector multiplication on GPUs
+## Optimization techniques for sparse matrix vector multiplication on GPUs
 - The landscape of parallel computing research: A view from Berkeley
 - Fast sparse matrix–vector multiplication on GPUs for graph applications
 - An efficient two-dimensional blocking strategy for sparse matrix–vector multiplication on GPUs